TimWalles/LabelChecker/README.md

 # LabelChecker Application

 ## Download
-You can find the compiled version of the program for Windows, Linux and MasOS in the [releases](https://github.com/TimWalles/LabelChecker/releases/latest).
+You can find the compiled version of the program for Windows, Linux and MasOS in <https://github.com/TimWalles/LabelChecker/releases/latest>.

 ## Overview
 LabelChecker is a desktop application built with MonoGame and ImGui.NET for processing and managing label data files.
 It works in conjunction with the [LabelChecker Data Pipeline](https://github.com/TimWalles/LabelChecker_Pipeline) to provide a user-friendly interface for: